 2. Official College or University Transcripts

-Official transcripts from all post-secondary colleges or universities attended, along with official English translations, are required whether or not transfer credit is desired.
+Official transcripts/mark sheets from all post-secondary institutions attended, along with official English translations, are required whether or not transfer credit is desired.

-Attention transfer applicants from Chinese Universities: In order to be considered for admission and/or transfer credit, please arrange for a verification report of your university transcript with the China Academic Degree and Graduate Education Development Center (CHESICC).
+Attention transfer applicants from Chinese Universities: In order to be considered for admission and/or transfer credit, please arrange for a verification report of your university transcript with the China Credentials Verification (CHESICC).
 The report must be mailed directly to the UMass Amherst Office of Admissions by the CHESICC, rather than by you or any third party.
-Any transcript not mailed by the CHESICC will not be considered.

 3. Secondary School Transcripts or Exams

 Applicants who have completed less than one year of post-secondary education must submit official high school (secondary) transcripts and SAT/ACT scores.
 Test scores are not required for students who have been out of high school for three or more years.
 SAT/ACT scores should be sent electronically by the testing agency.
 The UMass Amherst SAT code is 3917, and the ACT code is 1924.
 We are unable to process "rush" test score reports.

 If an applicant's high school (or secondary school) is in a country that requires national or state exams in order to progress to higher educational levels, we require a copy of official exam results for any exams completed prior to applying for admission instead of a secondary school transcript.
 Some examples are GCSE ordinary, advanced subsidiary, and advanced level exams; Indian secondary school certificate, higher secondary school certificate, or intermediate examination certificate; Caribbean secondary education certificate (CSEC) or Caribbean advanced proficiency examination (CAPE).

 All applicants who are non-native speakers of English must demonstrate English language proficiency in one of the following ways: